syncfusion-content/asp.netmvc-docs/aspnetmvc/Grid/Overview.md

 documentation: ug
 ---

-# ASP.NET MVC Grid Control Overview
+# Overview of ASP.NET MVC Grid

 The grid control for ASP.NET MVC is an efficient display engine for tabular data.
 It will pull from a datasource, such as List of collections, OData web services, or DataManager, binding data fields to columns and displaying a column header to identify the field.
 It is a feature-rich control that provides extensive appearance customization options with support for grouped records.
 This grid is very useful for generating complex grid-based reports with rich formatting.
 The most important features available in the grid control for ASP.NET MVC are paging, sorting, filtering, searching, grouping, and editing.